Elon Musk Goes On Twitter Rant, Calls British Diver That Helped In Thai Cave Rescue ‘Pedo Guy’

 — Elon Musk (@elonmusk) July 15, 2018

-Some have pointed out that while Musk may have been correct in his statement the water was very low, and that is how the kids got all the way to cavern 5, is possibly correct.
+Some have pointed out that Musk may have been correct in his statement the water was very low, and that is how the kids got all the way to cavern 5.
 But what he isn’t accounting for is that it rained and the water levels rose which is why they needed people to pump water out in the first place.
 Secondly, almost everyone is in agreement that he went way overboard with the remark accusing Unsworth of being a pedophile just because he doesn’t like what the man said, as can be seen in the replies to his tweet.

 Elon Musk, who did not help rescue the youth soccer team from the Thai cave, attacked a diver who did and called him a “pedo” https://t.co/6mdDExPCa4